BLACK LIVES MATTER

 The Center for Applied Theatre uses techniques based on those developed by Nobel Peace Prize nominee, theatre director, and activist Augusto Boal, and those of the Virtues Project to assist groups to fight oppression, examine attitudes and habits, explore power and privilege, invite open dialogue, develop creativity, identify problems, and actively test solutions for real life implementation.
 Our programs and workshops release potential in individuals while building group cohesion and promoting action towards change.
 We pledge to actively support anti-racism in words and deeds!

-As always, we are looking for new opportunities to serve educational institutions, NGOs, and activist groups as they develop progressive programs to transform themselves and their communities and to fight racism.
+As always, we are looking for new opportunities to serve educational institutions, NGOs, and activist groups as they develop progressive programs to transform themselves and their communities, to support student-centered learning and educational reform, and to fight racism.
 As a 501c3 organization, we are happy to participate in grant writing to fund new projects!
 Feel free to contact us if you have any suggestions or would like us to offer some workshops online or, in the future, at your location.

 Applied Theatre Programs…